mohe2015/bachelor-thesis-collaborative-text-editing/athena-tu-darmstadt-thesis/chapters/optimization.typ

 <delete-operation>
 If an element is already deleted because of concurrent actions, nothing needs to be done.
 Note that also the editor then does not need any updates.
 Deletion generally needs to split a node into up to three parts \(except if the first or last element is deleted) as there needs to be a node for the part before the deleted element, a node for the deleted element and a node for the part after the deleted element.
 Later optimizations avoid this for sequential forward and backward deletions by the same replica if both nodes have the same simple ID.
 Instead, the deleted element is moved to the node containing the other already deleted elements if the parent node has no other right children.

+#benchmarkResults("simple-complex-sequential-inserts", [Benchmark results for sequential insertions comparing the \glsfmttext{simple algorithm} and the \glsfmttext{batching algorithm}])

 ===== Results for sequential insertions
 <results-for-sequential-insertions>
 Benchmarking the sequential insertions produces the results in .
 The reason the batching algorithm is so fast in comparison to the simple algorithm is that it mainly needs to append to an `ArrayBuffer` for sequential insertions.